Goa: Portuguese period

 In 1510, the Portuguese defeated the ruling Bijapur sultan Yusuf Adil Shah with the help of a local ally, Thimmayya or Timoji, a privateer.
 They set up a permanent settlement in Velha Goa (Old Goa).
 This was the beginning of Portuguese colonial rule in Goa that would last for four and a half centuries, until its annexation by India in 1961.
 The Goa Inquisition, a formal tribunal, was established in 1560, and was finally abolished in 1812.

 From the latter decades of the eighteenth century, the territory of Goa was composed of two segments: the central nucleus of the Velhas Conquistas (Old Conquests)—Bardes, Ilhas de Goa, and Salcette—which territories had been under Portuguese administration since the sixteenth century; and the Novas Conquistas (New Conquests)—Bicholim, Canacona, Pernem, Quepem, Sattari, and Sanguem—territories which had been successively added through the eighteenth century.

+In 1787, Goa experienced its first revolt from its Catholic elite, with the Pinto Revolt led by a Goan noble family who revolted against the Portuguese due to racial discrimination in administration and clergy.
+They were betrayed by a member of the revolt.
+The Portuguese government executed some of the family members, while others, such as Abbe Faria, went on to join the French Revolution.
+This remains legend in Goa today.

 In 1843, the Portuguese moved the capital to the Cidade da Nova Goa (City of New Goa), today known as Panaji (Panjim), from Velha Goa (Old Goa).
-By the mid-18th century, Portuguese expansions lost other possessions in India until their borders stabilised and formed the Goa, Daman and Diu, which included Silvassa prior to the Annexation, it was known as Estado da Índia in Portuguese, that is the "State of Portuguese India".
+By the mid-18th century, Portuguese expansions lost other possessions in India until their borders stabilised and formed the Goa, Daman and Diu, which included Silvassa prior to the Annexation, it was known as Estado da Índia in Portuguese.

+Some wealthy Goan zamindars such as Baron Dempo and Viscount Deshprabhu were included in the Portuguese nobility, and were among the richest men in Independent India due to the mineral wealth of Goa.

 Contemporary period

 After India gained independence from British rule in 1947, India requested that Portuguese territories on the Indian subcontinent be ceded to India.
 Portugal refused to negotiate on the sovereignty of its Indian enclaves.
 On 19 December 1961, the Indian Army invaded with Operation Vijay resulting in the annexation of Goa, and of Daman and Diu islands into the Indian union.
-Goa, along with Daman and Diu, was organised as a centrally administered union territory of India.
+Goa, Daman and Diu, were organised as a single centrally administered union territory of India.
 On 16 January 1967 a referendum was held in Goa, to decide the future of the Union Territory of Goa, Daman and Diu.
 It was the only referendum to have been held in independent India.
 The referendum offered the people of Goa a choice between continuing as a union territory or merging with the state of Maharashtra and the majority chose the former.
 On 30 May 1987, the union territory was split, and Goa was made India's twenty-fifth state, with Daman and Diu remaining a union territory.